 There are two general types of electricians:

 Wireman – A Wireman works indoors in places such as homes, offices, and other structures.
 They work with lower voltages typically associated with inside buildings.
-They install, maintain, and repair electrical systems that provide residential, commercial, and industrial buildings with dependable power.
+They install, maintain, and repair electrical systems and commercial lighting / industrial lighting for buildings and facilities.

 Lineman – Linemen work outdoors as powerline technicians, highway systems electricians, and telecommunications line installers.